What Is A Portrait?

 by William Lulow

 What is a portrait?
 A portrait is a photographic representation of someone’s likeness printed on paper, published on the web, saved to a disc or sent through electronic mail.
-The photographic science of capturing an image on film or digitally will not be explained here in full detail, but suffice it to say that with the use of lighting, darkroom or computer “magic,” technique, cunning and psychological devices, the photographer hopes to be able to capture the essence of his or her subject at any given point in time and render that subject for all to see.
+The science of capturing an image on film or digitally will not be explained here in full detail, but suffice it to say that with the use of lighting, darkroom or computer “magic,” technique, cunning and psychological devices, the photographer hopes to be able to capture the essence of his or her subject at any given point in time.

 If the image desired is to be used in advertising, public relations or on the web, a good likeness (one that is well lit with little shadow) is probably best.
 If the portrait is to be used for the photographer’s own portfolio, then the decisions as to pose, lighting and expression are really unlimited.

 When doing a portrait it is important to determine who will be its judge.
 Most often, that is the single, guiding element.
 If the photographer is the judge, then anything is possible.
-If there is a client involved, and he/she is the judge, then they are the ones who need to be pleased and to use the image accordingly.
+If there is a client involved, and she is the judge, then she is the one who needs to be pleased.